erimcg/Using-D3js/05_02_lines.md

 ```
 <figure class="sandbox"><figcaption>Figure 4.
 Line created using accessor functions and scales.</figcaption></figure>

-## Using Bound Data to Set the Path String
+## Using Bound Data

 We can also compute the `d` attribute of a `path` element, not by invoking the line generator directly, but rather, by joining the data to the `path` element and then passing the line generator as the second argument of `selection.attr` when setting the `d` attribute.
-The line generator is automatically called for each element in the array that was bound to the `path` element.

 <pre>
 d3.select("#demo1")